KianaSalt/new-f/README.md

 # OnTheGo
-A Traveling web App that gives the customer, location, prices and more.
+A Traveling web App that gives the customer, location, prices and more..